Washington Redskins Name Change Moved From ‘Impossible To Inevitable,’ Analyst Says

 The analyst said one of the reasons a name change for the Redskins seems so inevitable is because while the team announced a review on July 3, conversations inside the front office have been going on much longer than that.

 Finley said one source told him the conversations started not long after the George Floyd killing and the protests that followed.
 The conversations reportedly really heated up in the first week of June.
-Despite the heating up of those talks, there is one thing that is still unclear.
-What the new team name will be, when all is said and done.
+Despite the heat of those talks, there is one thing that is still unclear: what the new team name will be, when all is said and done.

 Finley said that while Redtails and Warriors are the current public favorites, that doesn’t mean either will be what the Redskins arrive on.
 The organization is said to want to talk with numerous people before it makes a decision.